-We will assume that your Windows, Mac, or Linux machine has MATLAB installed.
-After starting up the program with the graphical user interface enabled, you will be presented with a number of windows, including an interactive window ("shell") where you can type in commands as we indicate below.
-Please also familiarize yourself with the other components of the development environment, such as the built-in editor for MAT-LAB programs, which are called "m-files", so that you can be more efficient in writing and debugging codes.
+After starting up the MATLAB or octave with the graphical user interface enabled, you will be presented with a number of windows, including an interactive window (a "shell" or "terminal") where you can type in commands as we indicate below.
+Please also familiarize yourself with the other components of the development environment, such as the built-in editor for MATLAB programs, which are called "m-files", so that you can be more efficient in writing and debugging codes.
 There are numerous MATLAB -provided help resources accessible through the environment, including video tutorials, access to the help pages, along with extensive documentation on the web.